Miriam "Midge" Maisel (born Miriam Weissman)

-- Brainy Brunette: She speaks Russian, studied Russian lit, she is quick-witted and verbal, observant, and very thoughtful.
-She even manages to persuade a hiring manager at a department store to hire her as make-up girl after being rejected for a previous position.
+- Brainy Brunette: She studied Russian literature in college, and is quick-witted, well-spoken, observant, and very thoughtful.
+She even manages to persuade a hiring manager at a department store to hire her as a make-up girl after being rejected for a previous position.
 But she grew up in an environment where she was to concentrate on her MRS Degree rather than putting her intelligence to work.

-- Broken Pedestal: She idolizes Sophie Lennon as a talented comic until she realizes that Lennon was only putting on an act for the audiences because nobody would take a female comic seriously.
+- Broken Pedestal: She idolizes Sophie Lennon as a talented comic until she realizes that Lennon was only putting on a character for the audience because nobody would take a female comic seriously.